davidjnevin/davidjnevin/README.md

 - 👀 I’m interested in creative writing, primarily fiction.
 - 🌱 I’m currently learning umbraco and hugo to build my sites and publish a magazine.
 - 📖 Exploring VIM editor and Obsidian/Foam as my note taking app.
-- 🧩 Developing a database App usint NET Core 5 and Razor Pages
+- 🧩 Developing a database App using NET Core 5 and Razor Pages

 <!---
 davidjnevin/davidjnevin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.